Is interpolation benign for random forest regression?: Centered kernel RF

 As formalized in \cite{geurts2006extremely} and developed in \cite{arlot2014analysis}, slightly modifying the aggregation rule of tree estimates provides a kernel-type estimator.
 Instead of averaging the predictions of all centered trees, the construction of a Kernel RF (KeRF) is performed by growing all centered trees and then averaging along all points contained in the leaves in which $x$ falls, i.e.\

 One of the benefits of this construction is to limit the influence of empty cells, which can be harmful both for consistency and interpolation (see Section \ref{sec:CRF}).
-Letting $K_{M, n}$ be the connection function of the $M$ finite forest defined by
+As earlier, the infinite KeRF is defined as,